Global Health ,BS

 ASU has transfer partnerships in Arizona and across the country to create a simplified transfer experience for students.
 These pathway programs include exclusive benefits, tools and resources, and they help students save time and money in their college journey.

 Study abroad can be crucial in helping students gain a clearer view of the world, its peoples and the complex challenges that exist for all.
-There are numerous faculty-directed study abroad programs designed to connect students with real-life issues that impact local communities yet transect boarders.
-Whether studying environmental health issues in Australia or investigating ancient cultures in France, students can see the world and gain hands-on experience to prepare for a future-focused career through Global Education programs.
+Numerous faculty-directed study abroad programs are available that are designed to connect students with real-life issues that impact local communities yet transect boarders.
+Whether they are studying environmental health issues in Australia or investigating ancient cultures in France, students can see the world and gain hands-on experience to prepare for a future-focused career through Global Education programs.

 The College of Liberal Arts and Sciences recommends these study abroad programs for students majoring in global health.